 - Binge drinking lowers inhibitions at a time when young people are already eager to take risks.

 Start your next small talk about alcohol and its effects with confidence.
-Download our helpful handout for the latest information on underage drinking, including:
+Download our helpful handouts for the latest information on underage drinking.

 You can do this